unmonk/MovieSearchandDatabase/README.md

 If you try to do multiple searches without reloading the page, it will crash.
 Library has delete functions, but not sorting.
 I have a check to see if the movie is already in the database, and to not allow it to be added again, but it doesn't work.

+Upload is massive because I'm not sure how much of this stuff is actually useful.
+Was all created with the default "Web App" template in Visual Studio.